kdeane87/Kimura-jiu-jitsu/README.md

 **Home Page**

-- Gives a brief description of Jiu Jitsu with the use of text and image.
+- Gives a brief description of Jiu Jitsu with the use of text and imagary.

 - Gives a brief description of what the club offers.